You might remember the precious Hall family who won our Unfrozen Winner contest earlier this year. Check out their adorable snowman submission!

-We were on the ship for a couple days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
-We reserved a Catamaran and went out with a few other families all day.
+We sailed for a couple days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
+We reserved a Catamaran and went out with a few other families for the day.
 It was Korbin and Brooke’s first time snorkeling and they had a blast.
-We saw turtles and stingrays – it was probably the coolest experience of the entire cruise!
+We saw turtles and stingrays – it may have been the coolest experience of the entire cruise!

-The actual room was amazing!
-We had an ocean view room with a HUGE porthole and window seat.
-Our room was a really good size and all four of us were cozy and never felt smushed.
+really big porthole and window seat.
+Our room was a perfect size and all four of us were cozy and never felt smushed.

 Animators Palette is animation-themed and they leave markers on your table so you can illustrate a figure.
 They give you a tutorial on how to draw a figure, then they pick up the drawings and at the very end of dinner, they animate your drawings on these screens on the wall.
 You have no warning!
-They choreograph them to music and place them in Disney movies.
+They choreograph them to music and put them in Disney films.
 Brooke is our artist so she put a lot of effort into hers and was elated – the rest of us weren’t quite as proud

-“Our family cannot thank Service Experts enough for this amazing experience,” Rebecca said after they returned home.
-“I get emotional when I think about the whole experience.
-Submitting our picture to a contest I never thought would go anywhere, hearing we were a finalist, the stressful voting phase, the big announcement, reading about and selecting which cruise, the excitement of going and finally experiencing an amazing vacation.
+“We cannot thank Service Experts enough for this amazing experience,” Rebecca said after they returned from their cruise.
+“I get emotional when I think about the experience as a whole.
+Submitting our picture to a contest I never thought would go anywhere, hearing we were a finalist, the nail-biting voting phase, the big announcement, reading about and selecting which cruise, the anticipation of going and finally experiencing an amazing vacation.
 It was such an amazing time living it all.
 We are so grateful!”